 Are you looking to host a meeting or conference?
 Notre Dame Stadium now boasts 100,000 square feet in meeting space.
 Contact VenueND to learn more about the amenities and features at these one-of-a-kind meeting spaces.

-Head to the museum district
+Head to the museum campus

 Both the Studebaker National Museum and The History Museum have special ties to Notre Dame.
 Famed football coach Knute Rockne worked for the Studebaker company, which produced an automobile line bearing his name.
 The History Museum always has a Notre Dame-themed exhibit on display in its Raclin Gallery.